What is Linear Perspective in Renaissance Art?

 The impact of The Prince on political theory is profound and far-reaching.

-It introduced the concept of Machiavellian politics, which is often linked with cunning and ruthless tactics.
+It introduced the concept of Machiavellian politics, often linked with cunning and ruthless tactics.

 While admired for its candid exploration of power, the book also sparked controversy for its perceived endorsement of unethical behavior.